go-acoustic/ea_react_native_module_tealeaf/README.md

 ---
 ## Features
 - Will automatically capture pages after they completed by React Javascript Bridge.
+- iOS will automatically capture control accessibility labels as use them as the id
 - Will log ReactLayoutTime via custom event based on when component render and completion of React Javascript Bridge, but this will requiere of manual instrumentation to get correct values.
 ---
 ## Getting started